the fp is business-communications

 Doing Business in Belarus

 For business meetings, visitors should dress smartly.
-English is widely used in management circles and knowledge of German might also be useful.
-Appointments should be made well in advance and should be confirmed nearer the time.
+English is widely used in management circles though hiring an interpreter may be helpful.
+Appointments should be made well in advance and confirmed nearer the time.
 Business cards should have a Russian translation on the back.
-Be mindful that business transactions can take quite a long time.
+Personal relationships are important and being mindful that processes may take a long time is also advisable.

-The main agriculture crops are sugar beet, grain and potatoes; livestock breeding is also substantial.
-The manufacturing industry is focused on the production of agricultural machinery vehicles and chemicals, most of which have been exported in the past.
-Apart from a few oil and gas deposits, Belarus has no energy reserves and relies on imports, most of which come from the Russian Federation.
+The main agriculture crops are grains and potatoes; livestock breeding is also substantial.
+The manufacturing industry is focused on the production of agricultural machinery, vehicles and chemicals, most of which have been exported in the past.
+Apart from a few oil and gas deposits, Belarus has no energy reserves and relies on imports, most of which come from Russia at subsidised prices.

 Machinery and equipment, mineral products, chemicals and textiles.